 Projects falling within the seven focus areas have been identified for support.
 The Programme focus areas for Large grants are listed in the FBIP Call Framework document (Section 4.2.1, Page 13 & 14).

 Two-step process: The application for funding is a two-step process managed through the NRF:

 - Concept Notes: Evaluation and selection for full development (Review Period 1); Concept Notes will be assessed by a panel within 2 months after the closing date and a limited number (usually 2-4) will be selected for further development into full proposals in the same year.

-The NRF publishes the One Call for Applications for funding in February 2020 (Review Period 1).
+The NRF publishes the One Call for applications for funding in February 2021 (Review Period 1).
 The One Call includes applications for Concept Notes (Review Period 1) which must be submitted electronically via the NRF Online Submission System at https://nrfsubmission.nrf.ac.za.

 Applicants applying for FBIP grants must read the FBIP Framework and Funding Guide and FBIP Concept Note Application Instructions to make sure that all the essential information is submitted through the proposals.

-Smaller grants ranging from R50 000 to R200 000 are awarded for one year.
+Smaller grants ranging from R50 000 to R250 000 are awarded.
+The small grant funding period has been extended to a maximum of two years.
 These grants can be used for taxonomic research, mobilisation of primary data (specimen records), generation of DNA barcodes, compiling species information or for data management/dissemination innovations.